willfaught/paige/README.md

 if any; and the page date, if any.
 The body has the page content, if any.
 The footer has the site copyright notice, if any.

+The section menus are activated if their path matches the current page.
+Pages in the directory `content/` match the section path `/`.
+Pages in the directory `content/foo/` match the section path `/foo/`.
+The section menu identifiers, names, weights, paths, and order are configured in `config.yaml`.

-The page date is the publish date, if it exists; otherwise, it's the creation date.
+The page date is the publish date, if any; otherwise, it's the creation date.

 Everything is stacked vertically in one column and aligned to the center.

-List page items are the page title with the page description underneath, grouped by month and year, and sorted in descending order.
-Page list length is configured in `config.yaml`.

-The section menus in the header are activated if their section matches the current page.
-Pages directly under `content` match the section path `/`.
-The section menu names, paths, and order are configured in `config.yaml`.
+The home page shows the `blurb`, `description`, `greeting`, and `title` parameters from `content/_index.md`, the `avatar.png` and `cover.png` images at the site root, and linked icons for all the social sites configured in `config.yaml`.

-If a page has a `link` parameter, it's used as the reference for an anchor around the page title, if any.
+Single pages use the `link` front matter parameter, if any, as the reference for an anchor around the page title, if any.

+List and term pages show page titles and descriptions per month and year in descending order.
+An empty list has a "Nothing Here" header, and no body.

+Taxonomy pages list term links in an inline, unordered, sorted list.

+The 404 page has a "Not Found" header, and no body.

 If `partials/head.html` exists in the site, it is included at the end of the head tag.
 If `partials/body.html` exists in the site, it is included at the end of the body tag.

-The home page shows the `blurb`, `description`, `greeting`, and `title` parameters from `content/_index.md`, the `avatar.png` and `cover.png` images at the site root, and linked icons for all the social sites configured in `config.yaml`.

-Taxonomy pages are an inline, unordered, sorted list of links to terms.

-The 404 page has a "Not Found" header, and no body.

-An empty list has a "Nothing Here" header, and no body.

-Stock Bootstrap 5.2.2 and Bootstrap Icons 1.10.2 are used for style and icons.
+Stock Bootstrap 5.2.2 CSS and JavaScript, and Bootstrap Icons 1.10.2, are used for style, functionality, and icons.
 They're loaded from the Bootstrap CDN for every page.

 ## Configuration